jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Effort Theory of Value | the pegging of economic value into points represented by grains Goods | anything that is for sale and occupies a specific spacetime Interest Rate | The revenue in lending that is determined by the demand and credit-worthiness of the borrowers and the availability of the lenders
-Market Price | The value that producers actually assign for the goods or services that they produce or render Monetization | the conversion of goods and services into money Natural Price | The average value that the producer can actually sell his goods or services with ordinary profits Nominal Price | The value that a purchaser sets for a good or service that he demands Pantrypoints Hub | a large pantry that connects to smaller pantries Pantrypoints Pantry | a permanent or temporary repository of resources.
+Market Price | the price that sellers actually assign to the things they sell Monetization | the conversion of goods and services into money Natural Price | the average price that the producer or seller can actually sell his goods or services with ordinary profits for given period of time
+Nominal Price | the prince that a purchaser sets for a good or service that he demands Pantrypoints Hub | a large pantry that connects to smaller pantries Pantrypoints Pantry | a permanent or temporary repository of resources.
 Examples are stalls in a marketplace, a business address, or a person with a bag
 Pantrypoints system | the use of Pantries or Hubs as the store of resources